What is the Best Kualoa Ranch Tour on Oʻahu, Hawaiʻi?

 5. Waimānalo Beach

-I say this because while Kailua is a great town to walk around and grab a bite to eat, I recommend against the beach because of how busy it is.
-Many times, parking is nearly impossible at Kailua Beach Park, and the wealthy residents in the Lanikai neighborhood have worked very hard at making all the parking within the neighborhood unaccessible or illegal.
+I say this because, while Kailua is a great town to walk around and grab a bite to eat, I recommend against the beaches on account of how busy both are—and yes, parking for both Kailua and Lanikai can be very difficult to come by!

-For these reasons, I recommend against either.
-However, Waimānalo Beach is a much better option, in my opinion, because it’s just as beautiful and significantly less crowded!
+For all these reasons, I recommend Waimānalo Beach, as it’s a much better option—simply because it’s just as beautiful, yet significantly less crowded!

 Google Maps Directions: Waimānalo Beach